ramapriyanv/FixMyHood/README.md

 ## 📜 License

-MIT License — free to use, modify, and distribute.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.